Additional Image

 I am currently working with DAKTARI Bush School in South Africa, and traveling to film as many new hyraxes as I can in the time I have.

-Until 2018, I focused on my work as a background painter.
+Until 2018, I focused on my work as a background painter and animator.
 I studied at Cal Arts’s CSSSA program, developed my skills, and made it all the way into an exclusive studio internship at Dreamworks.

-Later still, I moved into a more financially sound direction.
-I studied under Nobel Laureate Vernon Smith for his renowned behavioral economics program.
+Later on, I received my Masters of Science from Nobel Laureate Vernon Smith’s renowned behavioral economics program.
 Here, I learned how to work with and decipher papers from scientific journals, building a passion for machine learning and LLMs.
 I even contributed a paper of my own.

-In the years since, I’ve worked in product management as my “day job,” helping small companies manufacture goods and negotiating with people abroad.
+In the years since, I’ve worked in product management as my “day job,” developing products for several small companies including Friends Collection and House Fish Balloon.

 This is where @Hyraxhub started.
 Having made connections with people who owned hyraxes overseas, understanding how to delve into the world of hyrax taxonomy, and still knowing how to draw and film real hyraxes, everything helped me spread the wawa about these animals.